abheeshta97/imdb_scrape/README.md

 ### Final Result

-The table will, after executing the program, will be displayed as shown below.
+The table, after executing the program, will be displayed as shown below.

 <img src = "Database_Image.png" height = "400">

+## Future Developments

+Some of the updates I intend to add to this program are:

+* Visualizing the data using pie charts and bar graphs
+* Ability to sort the movies according to their language or country of origin
+* Comparison of scores with other review sites (e.g. Metacritic, Rotten Tomatoes, etc)